Jay Edwards (politician): Campaign contributions

+Campaign finance filings from the Ohio Secretary of State show that the campaign committee of Jay Edwards received contributions from corporate and industry political action committees, including entities in the energy and utilities sectors, during the 2018 and 2019 reporting periods.

+Filings indicate that FirstEnergy PAC made multiple contributions during this period, including $8,707.79 on January 25, 2018, $5,000 on November 5, 2018, $500 on April 25, 2019, $5,000 on June 18, 2019, and $1,000 on November 19, 2019.

+Additional contributions were received from other energy and utility-related political action committees and industry groups, including American Electric Power, Dominion Energy, NiSource, Dayton Power and Light, Enbridge, EQT Corporation, NRG Energy, and the Ohio Oil and Gas Association, as well as from law firms and lobbying-related entities such as BakerHostetler and Kegler Brown Hill & Ritter.

+House Bill 6, enacted in 2019, later became central to the Ohio nuclear bribery scandal investigation involving FirstEnergy and affiliated political organizations.

+Later campaign activity and committee finances

+Filings from the Ohio Secretary of State show that committees affiliated with Jay Edwards reported significantly higher overall fundraising and spending totals in later reporting cycles.

+From 2020 through 2026, aggregated filings show approximately $1.45 million in total contributions and approximately $878,000 in total expenditures across Edwards-affiliated committees.

+These filings include both itemized contributions and larger transfers from political committees and organizations, including transactions commonly associated with party committees and affiliated political funds as reported in Ohio Secretary of State campaign finance disclosures.

 Ohio House of Representatives

 In 2016, Representative Debbie Phillips was term-limited and ineligible to run for a fifth term.
 A Democrat, Phillips had only faced one serious election in her four terms, in 2014, where she won by just over 100 votes.
 However, despite Athens County, the largest in the district, being considered reliably Democratic, Republicans had historically seen success in winning the district prior to Phillips' taking the seat.
-Democrats nonetheless fielded Sarah Grace, a small-business owner from Athens who was a newcomer to politics and a liberal.
+Democrats nonetheless fielded Sarah Grace, a small-business owner from Athens who was a newcomer to politics and a Democrat.
 Despite being considered the favorite, Edwards raised considerable money, albeit not without controversy.
 In the end, in what was a very good year for Republicans, Edwards defeated Grace by a 58% to 42% margin, taking the seat.

 Edwards is the first Republican to hold the seat since Jimmy Stewart, who held the seat from 2003 to 2008.

 In 2018, Edwards defeated Democrat Taylor Sappington to retain the seat.

 In the 2020 general election, Edwards faced Democrat Katie O'Neill.
+Edwards was reelected in 2020, defeating Democrat Katie O’Neill in the general election.

+In 2021, Edwards was the primary sponsor of a joint resolution proposing a constitutional amendment to prohibit non-citizens from voting in local elections.
+The measure was approved by the Ohio General Assembly and placed on the ballot as Issue 2, where it was approved by voters in the November 2022 general election.